SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 they are both nonescaping.

-The four function calls marked "Error" in the example above cause a compiler error error --- because the ``first`` and ``second`` parameters are nonescaping functions, they can't passed as arguments to another nonescaping function parameter.
+The four function calls marked "Error" in the example above cause compiler errors --- because the ``first`` and ``second`` parameters are nonescaping functions, they can't be passed as arguments to another nonescaping function parameter.
 In contrast,
-the function calls "OK" don't cause a compiler error.
+the two function calls marked "OK" don't cause a compiler error.
-Because ``external`` isn't one of the parameters of ``takesTwoFunctions``, these two function calls don't violate the restriction.
+Because ``external`` isn't one of the parameters of ``takesTwoFunctions``, these function calls don't violate the restriction.

-If you need to avoid this restriction, mark one of the parameters as escaping.
+If you need to avoid this restriction, mark one of the parameters as escaping, or temporarily convert one of the nonescaping function parameters to an escaping function by using the ``withoutActuallyEscaping(_:do:)`` function.
 For information about avoiding conflicting access to memory, see :doc:`../LanguageGuide/MemorySafety`.